GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/runtime/index.md

   document.body.append(img);
 }
 ```

+### Use runtime messaging to communicate between background and content scripts {: #example-background-content-messaging }

 A basic example of content script injected into a page and background script passing messages to
 each other.
 This exchange is modeled on a [TCP handshake][handshake].